reanahub/reana-client/docs/userguide.rst

 Uploading analysis assets
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Uploading files or directories to an analysis workspace is simple as:
+Uploading files or directories to the analysis workspace is simple as:

 .. code-block:: console